 Lakhpreet Kaur, Founder & Editor-in-Chief

 Lakhpreet Kaur (she/her) is the founder and editor-in-chief for Kaur Life.
 Kaur grew up going to Camp Sikh Virsa and several other camps around North America, like Sidak, Toronto Sikh Retreat, and Houston Gurmat Camp.
 It was here, along with stories and conversations with her parents, that she learned about Sikhi.
 Kaur earned a BA in Political Sciences at the University of Wisconsin, Madison and her MA in International Environmental Policy at the Monterey Institute of International Studies, and did a year of post-graduate studies at American University studying international relations.
-Kaur is also a freelance writer and has been published on NBC News, Ms. Magazine, Huffington Post, and other online journals.
+Kaur is also a freelance writer and photographer, and has been published on Teen Vogue, NBC News, Ms. Magazine, Huffington Post, and other online journals.